Keyboard shortcuts

 • agent_thought_chunk for thinking blocks (Claude OAuth / extended-thinking models).

-• tool_call_update when a tool finishes, with the final status (completed / failed) and a content array. edit_file and write_file populate diff content blocks so clients can render the apply-diff UI.
+• tool_call_update when a tool finishes, with the final status (completed / failed), a content array, and raw_output (the structured tool result). execute_command output is wrapped in a fenced console code block so editors render it monospaced; edit_file and write_file populate diff content blocks so clients can render the apply-diff UI.
+(Large outputs offloaded to the scratchpad show the scratchpad reference rather than the full payload.)

 The response carries a final stopReason: